backdrop-filter

 Example in use:

-I used the :has() selector in the code of this page to select the links that have the code tag as a parent.
+tag as a parent.
 This is what styled the main section header titles for each selector/property that I used.
 It styled the link to remove text decoration on those items.
-Here is the CSS used:
+Here is the CSS used:a:has(code) {

 text-decoration: none;